Master of Arts in Social Work

 • To facilitate students to develop an understanding of professional accountability and the legal and regulatory framework within which social work operates.

-• To equip students to reflect, practise ethical, innovative and effective social work practice that actively promotes social justice in a diverse society.
+• To equip students to reflect and practise ethical, innovative and effective social work practice that actively promotes social justice in a diverse society.

-• To develop learners who not only recognise and understand the importance of evidence and research in and to practice but who can contribute to this debate and apply to social work practice.
+• To develop learners who recognise and understand the importance of evidence and research in and to practice and who can contribute to this debate and apply it to social work practice.

 • To develop civic and social responsibility as an informed learner.